 Highlighting Event Set Up

 For one client, we create a time-lapse of their conference and have it ready to go on the final day and play it during walk-in for the closing session… what a way to stun the attendees while they are waiting for the speaker(s) to take the stage.
 We continue the process during that final session and then finish the video for marketing next year’s conference.

-When you are getting ready for your next event, look into doing something out of the ordinary which will grab attention and blow away your audience.
+When you are getting ready for your next event, look into doing something out of the ordinary that will grab attention and blow away your audience.